Purpose: Deep code understanding through semantic analysis, indexing, and persistent memory.

 Once installed, claude-mem works automatically—no manual commands needed.
 It captures all tool operations and injects relevant context at session start.

-Natural Language Search (via skill):
+Natural Language Search (via mem-search skill):

 Terminal window